-Prior to starting the refrigerator in gas mode:
+Prior to starting the refrigerator in gas mode: Open the gas cylinder valve.

-- Open the gas cylinder valve. - · Open the shut-off valve for gas supply to the refrigerator.
+Open the shut-off valve for gas supply to the refrigerator.

-Appliances with Battery Ignitor.
+Appliances with Battery Igniter.

-- 1. Turn the rotary selector switch A to the position marked by a flame symbol. - Turn the temperature selector B clockwise and push.
-Keep the controller button depressed. - Then press knob C of battery igniter down and keep it depressed.
-The ignition process is activated automatically. - Once the flame ignites, the pointer of galvanometer D begins moving into the green range.
+- 1. Turn the rotary switch A to the position - 2.
+Turn the temperature selector B clockwise and push.
+Keep the controller button depressed. - Then press knob C of battery ignitor down and keep it depressed.
+The ignition process is activated automatically.

+Once the flame ignites, the pointer of galvanometer D begins moving into the green range.
 The refrigerator is operational.
-Keep knob B depressed for approx 15 seconds and finally release it.
+Keep knob B depressed for approximately 15 seconds and finally release it.